 Table of Contents

 Officially known as Sidney-by-the-Sea, this B.C. gem is a charming town with a population just over 10,000, anchoring the Salish Sea (more on that below).
 Here, you’ll rack up plenty of outdoor time without even trying.
-There are pebbly beaches to comb, green spaces to explore and lovely trails for wandering.
+There are pebbly beaches to comb, green spaces to explore and lovely trails for wandering in Sidney BC.

 Besides marine life, Sidney is well placed for anyone interested in going sea kayaking, whale watching and even the famed Butchart Gardens is nearby.
 You can visit all year round as it has some of Canada’s mildest weather.
 I love visiting in late winter and early springs – whenever I’m in need of a good dose of green and fresh seafood.

 You may be confused with references to the Salish Sea when researching things to do in Sidney or even Vancouver Island.
 This body of water refers to the coastal waters off the south coast of British Columbia.

 Basically, the Salish Sea refers to these bodies of water: the Strait of Georgia, the Strait of Juan de Fuca, and Puget Sound.
 These waterways were officially designated the Salish Sea in 2010.
 Some folks, however, don’t love this designation on the basis that this waterway is truly a series of interconnected straits, sounds and inlets and isn’t technically a sea by definition.